What Is A Panic Attack? Exploring The Definition, Symptoms, And Treatments

 Panic attacks often happen without warning and severely interfere with your ability to function at home, school, work, or anywhere else until the episode passes.
 Experiencing a panic attack can cause intense fear and anxiety about future occurrences.
 You may notice that you avoid places where you've had an episode or situations that may incite your panic.
 Staying home where it's "safe" may feel more manageable and desirable over time, causing you to socially withdraw to prevent incidents.

 Panic attacks may be expected or unexpected.
 Unexpected attacks can involve intense and sudden feelings of fear, extreme nervousness, or panic without warning.
 Reactions to the perceived threat are often disproportionate to actual danger.
-Expected panic attacks occur in response to a real threat or known inciting event.
+Expected panic attacks occur in response to a real threat or known inciting event – for example, people with panic disorder often begin to recognize events or situations that commonly cause panic attacks, allowing them to anticipate the symptoms.

 When do panic attacks signify panic disorder?

 A panic attack is a single instance of debilitating and overwhelming fear or anxiety interfering with the ability to function.
-While many experience one or two panic attacks throughout their lives, often related to drastic or unexpected life changes, some people develop a panic disorder characterized by recurring episodes and constant fear of another incident.
+While many experience one or two panic attacks throughout their lives, often related to stressful situations or drastic, unexpected life changes, some people develop a panic disorder characterized by recurring episodes and constant fear of another incident.

-While panic attacks can present in many variations, symptoms are usually short-lived, peaking and fading away within approximately 30 minutes.
+While panic attacks can present in many variations, symptoms are usually short-lived.
+Most panic attacks peak and fade away within less than half an hour, but some may last for longer periods, depending on the severity.
 People often feel extreme fatigue after an episode.
 Symptoms of these attacks can include the following:

 • The sense that one is having a heart attack